mazhongchao/news-crawler/README.md

 return $rule;
 ```
-If the data of item in `article_rules` needs to be saved to database, the name of item must match field name of the table `article`.
+If the data in key `article_rules` of `$rule` needs to be saved to database, the names of sub-keys in `article_rules` must match field names of the table `article`.
 Refering to `create.sql`.

 ## config/config.php demo
-`config/config.php` is used to configure the items required by the collection(crawler) program.
+`config/config.php` is used to configure the items required by the crawler program.
 ```php
 $config = [
     'redis' => ['host' => '127.0.0.1', 'port' => 6379],